 Dimensions: Plate: 4 7/16 x 4 3/8 in.
 (11.2 x 11.1 cm)

 This sheet is part of a series of square grotesque designs by the goldsmith Esaias von Hulsen.
-The patterns he created for this series are very complex compilations of animals, human figures, and various objects placed in a network of thin strips characterized by many C-volutes, also known as Schweifwerk.
-Designs such as these go back to Roman mural decorations, the most famous of which were found in the Domus Aurea in Rome.
-Renaissance and Baroque artists developed these grotesques further and came up with many “modern” manifestations.
-Von Hulsen’s prints are remarkable because he is one of the first to break with the Renaissance habit of creating symmetrical designs.
+The patterns he designed for this series are very complex compilations of animals, human figures and various different objects placed in a network of thin strips characterized by many C-Volutes, also known as Schweifwerk.
+Decorations such as these go back to Roman mural decorations, the most famous of which were to be found in the Domus Aurea in Rome.
+Renaissance and Baroque artists developed these grotesques further and came up with many ‘modern’ manifestations.
+Von Hulsen’s prints are remarkable because he is one of the first to break the Renaissance tradition of creating symmetrical designs.